A Probabilistic Approach to Shape Derivatives: Probabilistic Representation of Shape Derivatives

-For completeness, we provide a proof of Proposition~\ref{PropExistenceOfPDESolution} below; we first introduce the stochastic setting.
-Thus let $(\mathfrak{X},\mathfrak{A},\mathfrak{F},\prob)$ be a filtered probability space, where we assume that the filtration $\mathfrak{F}$ is generated by a $d$-dimensional Brownian motion $W$ augmented by all $\prob$-nullsets.
+\MW{ Now we introduce the stochastic setting: Let $(\mathfrak{X},\mathfrak{A},\mathfrak{F},\prob)$ be a filtered probability space, where we assume that the filtration $\mathfrak{F}$ is generated by a $d$-dimensional Brownian motion $W$ augmented by all $\prob$-nullsets.
 The diffusion associated\footnote{Existence and uniqueness of $X^x$ is ensured under much weaker conditions than our standing assumptions, see e.g.\ \cite[Theorem 5.2.5]{KaratzasShreve}.} to $\InfGen$ is characterized by

 where $x\in\R^d$ is fixed, and we denote the first exit time of $X^x$ from $\Omega$ by